contao/contao/README.md

 composer update
 ```

 Composer will automatically clone the Git repo into the `vendor/contao/contao` folder.
-You can finish your setup by
-opening `https://your-domain.local/contao/install` in your browser.

 All the changes you make in `vendor/contao/contao` are tracked via Git, so you can submit your pull request directly
 from within your application.